 Wave energy converter: The wave-energy converter is a unique charging source in that while the average power is on the order of 100-800 Watts, it is delivered in series of large, short duration power pulses.
-Simultaneously, loads on the battery system are present and are typically in the 0-500 W range, but do not tend to oscillate as widely.
+Simultaneously, loads on the battery system are present and are typically in the 0-500 W range, but do not tend to oscillate as quickly.
 Figure 1 illustrates the current flow in and out of the battery during typical operation, showing a net charge over the period, but oscillating between a large charge current and a smaller continuous load current.